UsmanMaqbool/usmanmaqbool.github.io/_pages/general-scholarship.md

 ## List All Professors
 Make a list of all the relevent Profs. and write your `Research Statement` according to the **Target Prof.'s Research Interest**
-> This is the most important part, which actually students dont case before sending any email to the target Prof.
+> This is the most important part, which actually students dont care before sending any email to the target Prof.
 > To Write Reserach Statement:
 > * **Read** at least 3-4 papers of the target Prof. and check his recent research directions.
 > * **Align** your previous work to the Prof. research directions.